Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter-eventhubs/eventhubs-client/README.md

-# Using Spring Integration for Azure Storage Queue
+# Using Spring Cloud Stream Binder for Azure Event Hubs

-This code sample demonstrates how to use Spring Integration for Azure Storage Queue.
+This code sample demonstrates how to use the `Spring Cloud Stream Binder` for `Azure Event Hubs`.The sample app has two operating modes.
+One way is to expose a Restful API to receive string message, another way is to automatically provide string messages.
+These messages are published to one `Event Hub` instance and then consumed by one consumer endpoint from the same application.

 ## What You Will Build
-You will build an application using Spring Integration to send and receive messages for Azure Storage Queue.
+You will build an application using `Spring Cloud Stream Binder` to send and receive messages for `Azure Event Hubs`.

 ## What You Need